k-farruh/academic-kickstart/content/home/experience.md

   Responsibilities include:

   * To conduct laboratory and practical classes for subjects: Programming in C/C++ languages; Network & communication systems on the railway; Information systems on railway transport.
-  * To assist the professor in research work, create application parts, and simulation parts of analytical models.
+  * To assist the professor in research work, create application parts, and simulate analytical models.
   """
 +++